Annals of Urologic Oncology

 1. Teichman A, Compérat E, Behnke S, Storz M, Moch H, Schraml P: VHL mutations and dysregulation of pVHL- and PTEN-controlled pathways in multilocular cystic renal cell carcinoma.
 Modern Pathology 2010, 24(4): 571-578.

-2. Grignon DJ, Bismar TA, Bianco F, et al: VHL gene mutations in multilocular cystic renal cell carcinoma: evidence in support of its classification as a type of clear cell renal cell carcinoma.
+2. Grignon DJ, Bismar TA, Bianco F: VHL gene mutations in multilocular cystic renal cell carcinoma: evidence in support of its classification as a type of clear cell renal cell carcinoma.
 Mod Pathol 2004, 17 (suppl1): 154A.

-3. Srigley JR, Delahunt B, Eble JN, et al: The International Society of Urological Pathology (ISUP) vancouver classification of renal neoplasia.
-Am J Surg Patho 2013, l37: 1469-1489.
+3. Srigley JR, Delahunt B, Eble JN, Egevad L, Epstein JI, Grignon D, Hes O, Moch H, Montironi R, Tickoo SK, et al: The International Society of Urological Pathology (ISUP) vancouver classification of renal neoplasia.
+Am J Surg Pathol 2013, 37(10): 1469-1489.

 4. International Agency for Research on Cancer: WHO Classification of Tumours of the Urinary System and Male Genital Organs.
 2016, ISBN: 9789283224372.